pmelanson/markman/README.md

 =======

-This program takes an input of a properly-formatted *.csv file that contains student marks, then appends a course average and total average to each student record.
+This program takes an input of a properly-formatted *.csv file that contains student marks, then appends marks (course, summative, exam, and final) to each student record.

 Format
 ------